-METHODS OF TEACHING ELEMENTARY PHYSICAL EDUCATION
+METHODS OF TEACHING ELEMENTARY PHYSICAL EDUCATION F

 This course focuses upon planning, implementing, and assessing developmentally appropriate physical education, dance and health programs that meet national standards and the diverse needs of students in pre-K- 6 grade.
 Prerequisite: ED201, ED300, with grades of C or above.
-Concurrent enrollment with PE392a is required.

-PE353 (2) METHODS OF TEACHING MIDDLE AND HIGH SCHOOL HEALTH AND PHYSICAL EDUCATION SP
+METHODS OF TEACHING MIDDLE AND HIGH SCHOOL HEALTH AND PHYSICAL EDUCATION